Spanning 9.98 million square kilometres, Canada has a lot to offer.

-Only nine miles from Old Quebec on the St Lawrence River you will find the Montmorency Falls Park.
+Only nine miles from Old Quebec on the St Lawrence River you will find Montmorency Falls Park.
 While the park itself attracts nature lovers and hikers, it is the impressive falls people come to see.
 At 272 feet high, Montmorency Falls is one and a half times taller than Niagara Falls.

 Although Ottawa is not the largest of the best cities to visit in Canada, it is undoubtedly one of the friendliest.

 The National Gallery, Arts Centre and museums galore are indicative of the cities love for art and culture.
-A thriving restaurant scene form a big part of the cities modern and sophisticated outlook, and miles of bike paths make it an easy city to get around.
+A thriving restaurant scene forms a big part of the cities modern and sophisticated outlook, and miles of bike paths make it an easy city to get around.
 Ottawa is a fantastic city destination with something for everyone.

 Things to do in Ottawa